iMango1/tisk/obsah/plugins/woocommerce-upload-my-file/readme.txt

 Credit where credit is due: This plugin here is inspired and based on the work of patrickgarman, garmantech and the awesome "WooCommerce Pay to Upload" plugin!

-This plugin is compatible with Wordpress 4.0 and WooCommerce 2.2
+This plugin is compatible with WordPress 4.6 and WooCommerce 2.6.x.

 == Installation ==